CryptoFiew/cryptofiew-hub/README.md

 Due to author's ADHD, it is possible that this project may progress at a slower pace than other similar projects.

-Crypto Pulse Minions is a project that uses Node.js and Redis to manage WebSocket client processes for monitoring cryptocurrency prices on various exchanges.
+Crypto Pulse Minions is a project that uses Node.js, Redis, MongoDB, InfluxDB and RabbitMQ to manage WebSocket client processes for monitoring cryptocurrency prices on various exchanges.

 This program should acting like a minion hub for other system to utilise its functionality.